-24 "Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
-25 And the rain fell, and the floods came, and the winds blew and beat on tha t house, but it did not fall, because it had been founded on the rock.
-26 And everyone who hears the se words of mine and does not do them will be like a foolish man who built his house on the sand.
-27 And the rain fell, and the floods came, and the winds blew and beat against that house, and it fell, a nd great was the fall of it."
+24 "Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
+25 The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.
+26 But everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.
+27 The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash."
+28 When Jesus had finished saying these things, the crowds were amazed at his teaching, 29 because he taught as one who had authority, and not as their teachers of the law.